 The Reading COMPASS exam is available to take by appointment at the UofL Testing Services at any time before course registration.
 It is highly recommended that local students contact Testing Services and schedule an appointment for this exam prior to orientation.
 The Reading COMPASS exam may also be available at a testing center near your place of residence through remote testing.
 For more information on this option, please contact UofL’s Testing Services at 502-852-6606.

 Students who subsequently score below an 85 on the COMPASS reading placement will be required to register for GEN 105, “Special Topics in Supplemented College Reading.”
-Advisors working with students are obliged to assist them in developing an individual schedule of classes that meets this state mandate and university requirement.
+Advisors working with students are required to assist them in developing an individual schedule of classes that meets this state mandate and university requirement.

 - GEN 105 provides an intervention for college reading.
 Students who enroll in this course will receive 2 hours each week of supplemented instruction in college reading, critical thinking, and study strategies.
 Students receive 1 hour of college credit (elective credit only) for GEN 105.
 Students will receive 3 hours of college credit for successful completion of the general education course section linked to GEN 105.